-The school's written curriculum and reflects IB philosophy.
+The school's written curriculum reflects IB philosophy.

-Due ef Practice how the come an IB ffering the PYP Pract Implemen- tation is in progress 1.
-The written curriculum is comprehensive and aligns with the requirements of the programme(s). √ a.
-The programme of inquiry consists of six units of inquiry-one for each transdisciplinary theme-at each year/grade level, with the exception of students who are 3-5 years, where the requirement is at least four units at each year/grade level, two of which must be under "Who we are" and "How we express ourselves". ~ b.
-The school ensures that there is a coherent, horizontally and vertically articulated programme of inquiry. ~ c.
-The Primary Years Programme exhibition is one of the six transdisciplinary units of inquiry in the final year of the programme. d.
-There is documented evidence that the curriculum developed addresses the five essential elements of the Primary Years Programme. ~ 2.
-The written curriculum is available to the school community. ~ 3.
-The written curriculum builds on students' previous learning experiences. ✓ 4.
-The written curriculum identifies the knowledge, concepts, skills and attitudes to be developed over time. ✓ a.
-The school has scope and sequence documents that indicate the development of conceptual understanding, knowledge and skills for each Primary Years Programme subject area. ~ b.
-The overall expectations of student achievement in the school's scope and sequence documents are aligned with those expressed in the Primary Years Programme scope and sequence documents. ~ 5.
-The written curriculum allows for meaningful student action in response to students' own needs and needs of others. √

-6. The written curriculum incorporates relevant experiences for students. ~ a.
-The written curriculum provides opportunities for student learning that is significant, relevant, engaging and challenging. ✓ 7.
-The written curriculum promotes students' awareness of individual, local, national and world issues. ~ a.
-The programme of inquiry includes the study of host or home country, the culture of individual students and the culture of others, including their belief systems. ✓ 8.
-The written curriculum provides opportunities for reflection on human commonality, diversity and multiple perspectives. ~ 9.
-The written curriculum is informed by current IB publications and is reviewed regularly to incorporate developments in the programme(s). ✓ a.
-There is a system for regular review and refinement of the programme of inquiry, individual units of inquiry and the subject-specific scope and sequences. ✓ 10.
-The written curriculum integrates the policies developed by the school to support the programme(s). ~ 11.
-The written curriculum fosters development of the IB learner profile attributes. ~
+Prac ice A school must show the following to become an IB World School offering the Diploma Programme In place Planning is in progress 1.
+The written curriculum is comprehensive and aligns with the requirements of the programme(s). ✓ a.
+The curriculum fulfills the aims and objectives of each subject group and the core. ✓ b.
+The curriculum facilitates concurrency of learning. ✓ c.
+The curriculum is balanced so that students are provided with a reasonable choice of subjects. ✓ d.
+The school develops its own courses of study for each subject on offer and for theory of knowledge. ✓ 2.
+The written curriculum is available to the school community. ✓ 3.
+The written curriculum builds on students' previous learning experiences. √ 4.
+The written curriculum identifies the knowledge, concepts, skills and attitudes to be developed over time. ✓ 5.
+The written curriculum allows for meaningful student action in response to student's own needs and the needs of others. ✓ 6.
+The written curriculum incorporates relevant experiences for students. ✓ 7.
+The written curriculum promotes students' awareness of individual, local, national and world issues. ✓ 8.
+The written curriculum provides opportunities for reflection on human commonality, diversity and multiple perspectives. ✓ 9.
+The written curriculum is informed by current IB publications and is reviewed regularly to incorporate developments in the programme(s). ✓ 10.
+The written curriculum integrates the policies developed by the school to support the programme(s). ✓ 11.
+The written curriculum fosters development of the IB learner profile attributes. ✓